 This study program offers students the opportunity to explore the quantitative and methodological principles of clinical research.
 Under the direction of two preceptors, a clinical investigator and a statistician, students use the methods and techniques of biostatistics and related disciplines to address a clinical research question.

-During the fall term, students are required to take two courses: Fundamental Concepts of Clinical Research (CRP-230) and Fundamental Concepts of Biostatistics (CRP-240).
+During the fall term, students are required to take two courses: Introduction to Statistical Methods (CRP 241) and Principles of Clinical Research (CRP 242).
 Other courses may be taken with the approval of the student's preceptors.